-As you can see, you have a wide variety of options on a Mediterranean diet.
+As you can see, you have a wide variety of options with the Mediterranean Diet.

-One of the saddest moments in my life is when I first realized that I might not be able to eat pasta again because of all the gluten in pasta.
-Not to mention that eating pasta would materially complicate following any meditrannean diet.
+One of the saddest moments in my life was when I first realized that I might not be able to eat pasta again because of all the gluten in pasta.
+Not to mention that eating pasta would materially complicate following the Mediterranean Diet.

 It’s worth noting that we have probably tried every gluten-free brand pasta in the known universe.
-Most are “meh”, if I am being generous.the ones I cited above are by far the best ones we’ve found yet.
+Most are “meh”, if I am being generous.
+The ones I cited above are by far the best ones we’ve found yet.
 You do need to stir them more when cooking to keep the pasta from sticking together, though.
 This is especially true of the brown rice ones.
-The texture of the quinoa one is especially close to good quality wheat-based pasta.
-Thanks to these brands, everyone can now enjoy a meditrranean diet and its benefits!
+The texture of the quinoa option is especially close to good quality wheat-based pasta.
+Thanks to these brands, everyone can now enjoy the Mediterranean Diet and its benefits!

-I like beets smoothie but you can make any kind of smoothie bowl your heart desires.
+I like beet smoothies but you can make any kind of smoothie bowl your heart desires.
 Other popular options include a pineapple, mango and coconut smoothie or a simple strawberry and banana combo.

 One smoothie bowl pro tip I can offer is to prep your fruits in advance.
 Cut them into small slices or pieces, place in a ziploc bag and store in the freezer.
 Avoid using fresh fruits since they won’t give you the right consistency.

-You will need a strong blender, so make sure you stick to the end to see my personal favorite.
+You will need a strong blender, so make sure you stick with me to the end to learn about my personal favorite.

 Gluten-free ideas for lunch and dinner: